dayton-bobbitt/articles/packages/custom-attribute-names/README.md

 ## Introduction to LitElement properties and attributes
 A [LitElement property](https://lit-element.polymer-project.org/guide/properties#overview) is a JavaScript class property that is observed by LitElement.
 Whenever the value of a LitElement property changes, the [update lifecycle](https://lit-element.polymer-project.org/guide/lifecycle#overview) will run to determine if the component needs to render.

-An [observed attribute](https://lit-element.polymer-project.org/guide/properties#observed-attributes) is created for each LitElement property, and the attribute will have the same name as the property but in lowercase if its name is not provided.
+An [observed attribute](https://lit-element.polymer-project.org/guide/properties#observed-attributes) is created for each LitElement property, and the attribute will have the same name as the property, in lowercase, if its name is not provided.

 ```markdown
 Example of default behavior